ClaGra/Internet_Technology_Project/README.md

 > 🚧: Include all the participants and briefly describe each of their **individual** contribution and/or roles.
 Screenshots/descriptions of your Kanban board or similar project management tools are welcome.

 ### Roles
-- Back-end developer: Charuta Pande
+- Back-end developer:
-- Front-end developer: Devid Montecchiari
+- Front-end developer:

 ### Milestones
 1. **Analysis**: Scenario ideation, use case analysis and user story writing.